Create a Device Layout

 2. Select the Layout tab.

-3. Press the ‘Edit’ button edit next to the ‘Print Layout’ field.
+3. Press the ‘Edit’ button Edit next to the ‘Print Layout’ field.
 This opens the ‘Dashboard Print Layout’ dialog box.

 4. For the ‘Paper’ field, choose the size of paper on which the Dashboard will be printed.
 Optional: To create a custom-sized page, select the ‘Custom Size’ option and enter the desired paper dimensions.